matheuslopesm/matheuslopesm/README.md

 Hey there!
 I’m Matheus Lopes, 22 years old, currently living in Brazil!

-ICurrently, I am a graduate student in Computer Engineering at Outro Preto Federal University (UFOP, Universidade Federal de Ouro Preto) in João Monlevade, Minas Gerais.
+Currently, I am a graduate student in Computer Engineering at Outro Preto Federal University (UFOP, Universidade Federal de Ouro Preto) in João Monlevade, Minas Gerais.

 A developer in search of learning and evolution!